-Hardware costs cover the cost of buying, storing and shipping solar equipment: solar panels, solar inverters and “balance of system”, or BOS, costs, which includes things like racking, wiring, and other miscellaneous hardware components.
-Soft costs include any non-equipment costs: sales and marketing, permitting and interconnection fees, inspection, overhead, profit and the cost of actually installing your solar panels.
+Hardware costs cover the cost of buying, storing, and shipping solar equipment: solar panels, solar inverters, and “balance of system”, or BOS costs, which include things like racking, wiring, and other miscellaneous hardware components.
+Soft costs include any non-equipment costs: sales and marketing, permitting and interconnection fees, inspection, overhead, profit, and the cost of actually installing your solar panels.
 Over time, hardware costs have generally decreased while soft costs have remained relatively high.

 With the introduction of their own Solar Inverter, Tesla is now tackling the second part of the solar cost stack: hardware costs.
 While the cost of solar panels and inverters has declined significantly over the past decade, Tesla is banking on being able to push the cost of inverters even lower by making the components themselves.
 And by keeping everything in house, Tesla should be able to generate cost reductions throughout the rest of the supply chain, from distribution to warehousing, and from maintaining and tracking inventory even to standardizing the installation process for their crews throughout the country.